splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/2-organising-code/2-trailside/00-0-functions-and-procedures.md

 - **Procedure**: a named group of instructions that will perform an action.
 - **Function**: a named group of instructions that will calculate and return a value.

-Procedures **do things**, whereas functions **calculate things**.
-If we think of some C# methods we have used, you can see this distinction. `WriteLine`, for example, is a procedure.
-It does something -- it writes text to the terminal. `IsDouble`, on the other hand, is a function.
+Procedures **do something**, whereas functions **calculate something**.
+If we think of some C# methods we have used, you can see this distinction. `write_line`, for example, is a procedure.
+It does something -- it writes text to the terminal.
+Whereas, `is_double`, is a function.
 It calculates something -- it determines if a string can be converted to a double, and returns a boolean value to indicate if this is possible.

 ## Functions and Procedures -- when, why, and how